-We aim to admit between six and eight undergraduates a year.
+We aim to admit around six undergraduates a year.
 You would thus be part of a strong and vibrant community of around 25 Engineers in the College at any one time.
 The annual Engineering dinner brings together all Engineers at Murray Edwards College and we frequently invite former students to share their experiences in a wide range of professions.
 Being an Engineering student at Murray Edwards College means that you are joining this supportive and growing network of successful and influential Engineers.

 A Level: A*A*A with A* in Further Mathematics (if offered) or A* in Mathematics, and A* in Physics

 IB: 42, 776 with 7 in IB Higher Level Mathematics and 7 in IB Higher Level Physics

 IB: IB Higher Level Mathematics and Physics

 All applicants for Engineering are required to take a written assessment (Engineering Admissions Assessment; ENGAA), for which they must be registered in advance.